-Category 4 (Inadequate Characterization, Not in ECA): Includes soils that are inadequately characterized that are not in ECAs.
+• Category 4 (Inadequate Characterization, Not in ECA): Includes soils that are inadequately characterized that are not in ECAs.
 One of the Category 4 areas - the debris pile - has been identified for further evaluation (shown on Figures 2-2 and 5-3).
 Materials in the debris pile (e.g., concrete) have not been characterized and soils have not been sampled; sampling in this area is identified as a data gap in Section 5.4.
 The debris pile covers approximately 10 acres.

-The approach for identifying soil COPCs (for evaluating risk to human health) will be identified in the ENVIRON BHRA Work Plan currently in preparation.
+The approach for identifying soil COPCs (for evaluating risk to human health) was identified in the ENVIRON BHRA Work Plan submitted to NDEP in February 2014 and approved on May 20, 2014 (ENVIRON 2014d).
 Based on our review of the data, soil COPCs will include chemicals (both inorganic and organic), asbestos, and radionuclides.
-The BHRA Work Plan will also describe the approach for dividing the Facility Area into exposure units.
+The BHRA Work Plan also described the approach for dividing the Facility Area into exposure units.
 The primary factors that will be considered in the identification of exposure units include soil category (as defined above) and worker activity patterns.
 Section 5.1.5 identifies the receptors and exposure pathways that will be evaluated in the BHRA and Section 6.7 provides additional information on the BHRA task.